Follow

 • Achieved: 43m:41s

-Since I started running, the TCS World 10K has been a key part of my yearly running schedule.
-Like many others, this race marks the beginning of the year’s running events.
-However, my participation this time was uncertain.
-Training for a 10K is no easy task, and the race date being moved earlier and lingering fatigue from the New Delhi Marathon made me question if I was ready to commit.
-After two weeks of light running following the marathon, I felt prepared.
-With around seven weeks left until race day, I began my training with renewed energy and focus.
+Since I took up running, the TCS World 10K has been an essential part of my annual race calendar.
+For many runners, this event signals the start of the year’s racing season.
+However, this time, my participation was uncertain.
+Training for a 10K demands dedication, and with the race date moved earlier—combined with lingering fatigue from the New Delhi Marathon—I wasn’t sure if I was ready to commit.
+After two weeks of light recovery runs, I regained my confidence.
+With just seven weeks until race day, I kicked off my training with renewed energy and focus.

 Training